 - It brought different things into focus.

-Thank you to everyone who came along.
-And a special thank you to Penny and James for sharing their valuable ideas about 'Modelling Perspectives'.
-Our next meeting is Monday October 19th.
+A special thank you to Penny and James for sharing their valuable ideas about ‘Modelling Perspectives’.